 Meanwhile, do not forget to visit Wat Ko Phayam - the one and only temple on this island.
 There is a very big gold-painted Buddha statue sitting on the top of the hill surrounded by blossoming trees.
 Other statues, Kuan Yin- goddess of mercury and four guards are placed below.
 What a memorable place for meditation with sun rays and sea splashes.

-Koh Kradan Beach is one of the most isolated gorgeous site in this tropical country which is close to the Trang mainland, Koh Libong, and Ko Muk.
+Koh Kradan Beach is one of the most isolated gorgeous sites in this tropical country which is close to the Trang mainland, Koh Libong, and Ko Muk.
 There is no police station, no medical facilities, no road, and no ATM for you, so the beach is an interesting option for your day trip.
-You had better carefully check the weather before going as this place is closed during the monsoon season.
+You had better carefully checked the weather before going as this place is closed during the monsoon season.

 The beach itself is more or less 2 kilometers that are populated with coconut palms and smooth white sand.
 The 50-meter offshore coral reef and eye-catching limestone formations bring you a relaxing atmosphere or fascinating materials for fancy photos.
 The majority of Koh Kradan is under the jurisdiction of the Hat Chao Mai National Park - a park of marine life that covers 2 districts of Sikao and Kantang.